Skip to content Skip to footer

 Sure, it’s possible to use screen-sharing to see the candidate’s local emulator.
 But this isn’t a very comfortable experience for anyone, and it means you can’t take advantage of interview tools like a collaborative IDE and centralized tracking and reporting.
 We’ve also seen teams resort to more basic questions (e.g. data structures) that their technical interview platforms do support, but that’s not a great solution, either.

 With CodeSignal, you don’t have to compromise when it comes to finding your next mobile devs.
 Many top tech companies trust our platform to conduct remote technical interviews with confidence.
-If you want to see for yourself how CodeSignal helps you measure mobile development skills, try it out for free by entering your email in the form below.
+If you want to see for yourself how CodeSignal helps you measure mobile development skills, request a demo today.